riakgu/snyp-api/docs/link.md

 - Required

 #### Request Body
 All fields are optional.
-Only include fields you want to update.
+Set to `null` to remove a value.

 ```json
 {